AdobeDocs/analytics.en/help/import/data-sources/transactionid.md

 * Data sources uploaded with an expired transaction ID are treated similarly to data uploaded without a transaction ID.
 * If you set the same transaction ID on multiple online hits, only the first occurrence's "snapshot" is used.
 Subsequent duplicate transaction ID online hits are processed as if they did not have a transaction ID.
 * Once you populate a given `transactionID` value, the associated "snapshot" is considered immutable until that transaction ID expires.
-* If you set the same transaction ID on multiple data source rows, any available dimensions from the online hit are appended to the offline hit.
+* If you set the same transaction ID on multiple data source rows, any available dimensions from the online hit are appended to each offline hit.
 Offline hits for the same transaction ID do not know anything about each other; data is not passed between offline hits.